realparmesan/Noah-Website/content/posts/2020-season-game-6.md

 > Get up
 > Just like that

-In a team dripping with defensive prowess, the big hoser himself, Charles Daily, was pushed up into midfield
+In a team dripping with defensive prowess, the big hoser himself, Charles Daily, was pushed up into midfield.
+Lance then was put through on goal.
+He did that Lance thing.
+The ball poped out to Nick on the wing to headed it to the wide-open Charles Daily.
+One touch and boom, right off the defenders back and into the back of the net.
+2-0.

-> It's not in the way you say you care

-Half time came about with both the wind and the sun with the Frothers for the second half.
-This advantage was non-existent however and V Wel got two quick goals.

-> It's not in the way you've been treating my friends

-The Frothers were knocking for the rest of the match but just couldn't get into their groove.

-It's back to the drawing board to find the boys best formation, but some strong performances underpin the potential of the team.

-Hold the line
+> Get up
+> Just like that

+By this stage it was really pouring down, and halftime came around.

+After a quick break, all the boys were back on the field and ready to go.
+All except the referee.
+In a shameful display, the ref (I can only assume) had to go knock one out at the break.
+Resulting in the Frothers losing their momentum the time he returned.

+> Of course endorsed while consciousness faded

+The Frothers were then up against it for the full second half.
+Having lost momentum and the wind and the rain coming fast the boys had to try hold on for dear life.
+It wasn't too long until Valley broke through with a darting run and cross combo.

+Their second came after several fantastic stops by Ryan, wiping out the old viper arm to save a very good stop.
+Dreaming about his post-game steinlager, a ball snuck between his legs to make it two-all.

-> Hold the line
+> Desecrated while the coroner waited
-> Love isn't always on time

-**Man of the Match**: Luke for slotting effortlessly into the centre back role, the thinking man's position.
-There was a noticeable drop in when he was off the pitch.
+The Frothers began to come back into the game at this point, Luke had a couple of efforts off the left go just wide, one clipping the bar.

+The ref was also showing that even though he brought his body back on the pitch he left his mind in cyberspace.
+Showing the abstinence worthy of a saint when it came to blowing the whistle.

+Valley then got their third to take the game..

+> Show no love so its easy to hate it

+However, it was a great showing from the Frothers against a very strong team.
+With the formation and positions looking great in the first 45.

+> Harder than you think, its a beautiful thing

+**Man of the Match**: Charles Daily for breaking that duck egg and seeing his name in lights.

-**Dick of the Day**: Ryan for continuing the proud Frother's tradition of keepers getting injured.
+**Dick of the Day**: Yarride for waiting 4 years and then being away when the big leaf got his moment of glory.

-**Photos:** To Come
+**Photos:** NA